What’s New With vCloud Availability 4.0-SLA Profiles

 • Timeslot to delay the initial synchronization.

-These profiles can be directly attached to specific organizations by clicking on Assign button.
+These profiles can be directly attached to specific organizations by clicking on the Assign button.

 Profile Management

-SLA Profiles will be managed by the service provider.
-A providers can then set limits for some of the SLA attributes in a given profile and can use it in the form of policy and assign those policies to tenants so that every tenant protection fits in the policy limits.Read More
+SLA profiles will be managed by the service provider.
+A provider can then set limits for some of the SLA attributes in a given profile and can use it in the form of a policy and assign those policies to tenants so that every tenant’s protection fits within the policy limits.Read the rest

 What’s New With vCloud Availability 4.0-Traffic Monitoring

-In my last post of what’s new in vCAV 4.0 series, I discussed about SLA Profiles.
-In this post I will talk about another cool feature that tenants/providers are gonna get with 4.0.
+In my last post of the “What’s New in vCAV 4.0” series, I discussed SLA Profiles.
+In this post, I will talk about another cool feature that tenants/providers are going to get with 4.0.

-vCAV 4.0 has ability to counts the traffic data transferred by each virtual machine that is replicating to cloud and aggregates the traffic volume information per organization.
-Service Provider can monitor the traffic for every replication bi-directionally and per organization individually.
+vCAV 4.0 can count the traffic data transferred by each virtual machine that is replicating to the cloud and aggregate the traffic volume information per organization.
+The service provider can monitor the traffic for every replication bidirectionally and per organization individually.

-Below is high level workflow of how traffic monitoring mechanism work behind the scenes:
+Below is a high-level workflow of how the traffic monitoring mechanism works behind the scenes:

-2: The cloud Replicator Service instance always collects the replication data traffic, for any replication direction.
-If a replication was configured with compress option, the Replicator Service counts the compressed bytes.Read More
+2: The cloud replicator service instance always collects the replication data traffic for any replication direction.
+If a replication was configured with the compress option, the Replicator Service counts the compressed bytes.Read the rest

 Create vCAV Replication Policies via API